johnrlive/quest/README.md

 docker-compose build
 ```

-- Run docker-compose Run containers in the background with dettached mode
+- Run docker-compose Run containers in the background with detached mode

 ```
 docker-compose up -d